Notes for Using R

 > require("packagename")

-We will use the extra R package odesolve to illustrate how to solve a system of ordinary differential equations.
+We will use the extra R package deSolve to illustrate how to solve a system of ordinary differential equations.
 This package provides the robust ODE solver named lsoda taken from the well-known collection of solvers, ODEPACK, written by Alan Hindmarsh and others.
-Assuming that you have installed the odesolve package using the procedure given above, you may use it to find a solution to the following system of first order differential equations:
+Assuming that you have installed the deSolve package using the procedure given above, you may use it to find a solution to the following system of first order differential equations:

 du/dt = -u + alpha*v